maximilien-noal/AmpShell/README.md

 ### No Install

-AmpShell has no dependency apart from .NET 4 (which is provided with Windows anyway), and therefore no installer.
+AmpShell has no dependency, and therefore no installer.

 Just download it, and you are ready to go.